deohs/r_onramp/Introduction.md

 These settings will help you write more readable code.
 (More on this later.)

-You may also wish to customize your pane layout in "Pane Layout".
+You may also wish to customize your pane layout in "Pane Layout."

 ## File Management